Research output per year

 Research activity per year

-Audrey's research interests stems from her experience as a clinical specialist working in partnership with learning/intellectually disabled people who have complex needs, and their family caregivers.
+Audrey's research interests stems from her clinical experience, working in partnership with people with learning or intellectual disability and their caregivers.

-Audrey is a member of the University of Brighton SOLID Research Group.
+Audrey is a member of the University of Brighton SOLID Research Group and Centre of Arts and Wellbeing (CAW) and and her other research projects can be found here.

-Audrey's clinical expertise is in the area of intellectual disabilities so where appropriate, she shares examples of her clinical knowledge and experience in this area, using current policies, best practice evidence and latest developments to help illuminate and reflect real-life practice.
+Audrey's clinical expertise is in the area of intellectual disabilities.
+Where appropriate, she shares examples of her clinical knowledge and experience in this area, using current policies, best practice evidence and latest developments to help illuminate and reflect real-life practice.
 She uses a mix of blended learning methods in her teaching, such as online resources, practical approaches and real life case studies.

 As a tutor, Audrey embraces the problem-based learning (PBL) approach, embedded across the occupational therapy programme at University of Brighton.
 This is an interactive and inclusive approach, which facilitates small groups of students to develop their ability to be independent thinkers and lifelong learners.
-Audrey tries to adopt a ‘just-right’ challenging and supportive approach to illicit a balance of critical as well as reflective and 'deeper' thinking from students.
-She is, at the same time, welcoming and respectful of what each student brings from their personal and professional background, which contribute to the overall experience of shared learning and knowledge within the PBL groups.
+Audrey adopts a ‘just-right’ challenging and supportive approach to illicit a balance of critical as well as reflective thinking from students.
+She is, at the same time, welcoming and respectful of what each student brings from their personal and professional background, which contribute to the overall experience of shared learning.

 Master, University of Brighton